 The hotel we stayed at was kinda special.
 The guy at the front desk only had one eye for starters.
 The hotel was right in the heart of the city so that we could easily go out for some photos before sunrise and it was as cheap as you can find in a place like Edirne.
 And cheap it was.
 We had to share our room (and my bed) with cockroaches and the wall almost fell over when Nathan leaned on it.
 Also the drawers were full of cigarette ashes.
 Apparently previous guests had to improvise for lack of an actual ashtray.
 At least there weren’t any bloody handprints on the wall like that time in Çorum… Actually, staying at this place totally confirmed to me that I should write a post giving our top tips for saving money and staying in crap hotels, so look forward to that!

-While our trip may have been quite normal it wasn’t because Edirne wasn’t amazing.
+While our trip may have felt quite normal it wasn’t because Edirne wasn’t amazing.
 Nearly surrounded by rivers there are loads of beautiful bridges from the Ottoman period set in the green farmland, small forests, and wetlands.
-There are historical baazars, Turkish baths, caravanserais, historic neighborhoods with traditional sweets or coffee shops, and, of course, grand mosques.
+There are historical baazars, Turkish baths, caravanserais, historic neighbourhoods with traditional sweets or coffee shops, and, of course, grand mosques.

 If you’re anything like me and love historical architecture and being able to trace the evolution in architectural possibilities and styles then Edirne is a must-see.
 Some of the earliest grand-scale Ottoman mosques were built here in Edirne and, a few centuries later, Ottoman architecture reached its zenith with the construction of the Selimiye Mosque and complex in 1575.